sta210-fa20/website/content/syllabus/index.md

 ## Grading

-The final cousre grade will be calculated as follows:
+The final course grade will be calculated as follows:

 <center>